×

 Dining Out

-If you enjoy eating out, you’ll find that restaurant prices in Dubai are about 3.7% higher than in Abu Dhabi.
+If you enjoy eating out, you’ll find that for inexpensive restaurant prices in Dubai and abu Dhabi is same to same.
+When it comes midrange or luxury restaurants, you have 16.7% more money in Dubai.
 Here’s a more detailed breakdown:

 Dining Experience Abu Dhabi Dubai Difference